 The Good Neighbor Next Door Program from the Department of Housing and Urban Development (HUD), is not strictly limited to first-time buyers and can help you save big on a home.
 HUD lists eligible properties by state.

 The idea behind this program is to encourage renewal in specific areas.
 To be eligible, you must purchase property in an area meant for revitalization and is only open to certain professions, including law enforcement officers, firefighters, teachers and emergency medical technicians.
 If you commit to living in this property for at least three years, you can receive up to 50% off the list price of the home.

-Most first-time home buyer grants are income dependent and usually location specific according to the Vice President of First Savings Mortgage Corporation.
+First-time homebuyer grants are income-dependent and usually location-specific.
 Like most government grants for investment properties, many of these programs are available at the state and local level.
 It’s important to pay attention to these programs because although these grants are usually forgivable over a period of time, some of them actually require you to repay them if you only live in the home only for a short amount of time.

 The United States Department of Agriculture (USDA) provides a number of programs to help people in rural areas.
 Not all of these areas remote areas — some are even well populated.
 If you are elderly or disabled and your income is considered low and you can’t find rent that is no more than 1/3rd of your earning, then you might qualify for their Rental Assistance Program.

 This program is meant to help neighborhoods that have a lot of abandoned or foreclosed homes.
 The resulting neglect drags down the appearance and hence the value of the entire neighborhood.
 Like most government grants for investment properties, NSP Grants can help people who could not afford to buy a house otherwise.
 When new owners move in and fix the property up, it benefits the entire community.